Top Day Trips from Denver, Colorado for Outdoor Adventures

 Denver, Colorado—aka the “Mile High City”—is one of those places that feels both exciting and down-to-earth all at once.
 Sitting at exactly 5,280 feet above sea level, it’s a city where you can sip craft coffee in a hip neighborhood café, wander through art galleries, or catch a Rockies game, all with the Rocky Mountains looming out in the distance.
 Thanks to its central location and airport, it’s super easy to get to, which makes it the perfect starting point for a Colorado adventure.

-What I love about Denver is the balance it strikes—you get all the perks of a big city (great food, live music, museums, breweries) but you’re never more than a short drive from hiking trails, mountain towns, and epic scenery.
+What I love about Denver is the balance it strikes—you get all the perks of a big city (great food, live music, museums, breweries) but there is an abundance of hiking trails, mountain towns, and epic scenery within a short drive of the city.
 It’s the kind of place where you could spend a Saturday morning at a farmers’ market and still make it up to the mountains for a sunset hike that evening.

 Denver is known for its sunshine—over 300 days every year—so even when it’s chilly, the blue skies make it feel nicer.